citrus-dalv/altrepo_binpacklist_export/README.md

   Just run make without any arguments.
 This will create the library and cli-unitiliy.
 Shared library is located in directory lib/.
   It also creates there a symbolic link to library.
 You can copy it to system directories before run cli-utility.

+### Installation
+  Installation implies only specifying the directory with the library to system linker.
+> make install

+  To 'uninstall'
+> make uninstall
 ## Library usage
 You have to include to your project lib/include/altrepo_export.h.
 It contains class Exporter, wich contains the method export_branch_packages().
 Also contains struct PackageKit.
 Method export_branch_packages() works with it and returns count of retrieved packages from server.
 Before call it, you have to set URL via set_url_export(const char*)